dartwork-repo/dartwork-mpl/docs/index.md

 # dartwork-mpl

-**dartwork-mpl** is a matplotlib wrapper for publication-quality figures with opinionated styles, curated color libraries, and layout utilities.
+**dartwork-mpl** is a library of utilities and assets for matplotlib that makes creating publication-quality figures easier with opinionated styles, curated color libraries, and layout utilities.

 - Head to **Installation** to get the package and assets.